Xoloitzcuintle (Miniature Hairless)

 Unique facts and fascinating details

-- The breed is considered hypoallergenic, making it a popular choice for allergy sufferers.
+- They are considered hypoallergenic, making them a popular choice for allergy sufferers.

 Frequently Asked Questions